Serverless Architecture: Breaking Down the Core Components!

 Functions as a Service (FaaS)

-Serverless architecture can also refer to applications in which server side logic is still written by the application developer.
-But unlike traditional architectures, it is executed in event triggered logical containers that lasts only for one invocation and is managed by a third-party vendor.
+Serverless architecture can also refer to applications where the server-side logic is still written by developers, but instead of running continuously like in traditional setups, it operates in event-triggered containers that exist only for a single execution and are managed by a third-party provider.

 Now let’s understand the structural difference between traditional applications and apps built using serverless architecture through an example.